AdamLing-svg/Personal-Portfolio/README.md

 ### Flight Simulator Physics Engine
 *Mar 2026–Apr 2026*

-Built force and moment modules in Simulink for a six-degree-of-freedom flight simulator — modelling aerodynamic forces, thrust, gravity, inertia, and rotational dynamics — integrated with FlightGear visualization and joystick input.
+Built force and moment modules in Simulink for a six-degree-of-freedom flight simulator that modelled aerodynamic forces, thrust, gravity, inertia, and rotational dynamics.
+Modules were integrated with FlightGear visualization and joystick input.

 - [Technical report](./flight-sim-physics-engine/report.pdf)